ani2fun/note-book/src/infrastructure/k0s/k0s-setup.md

-# Two-Node Kubernetes Cluster Setup Using k0s
+## 🚀 Setting Up a Kubernetes Cluster with 🦾 K0S and 🔐 WireGuard VPN Tunneling from Cloud VM

 Deploying a two-node Kubernetes cluster using k0s on AlmaLinux.
 The setup involves configuring two nodes as both control plane and worker nodes, along with detailed instructions for firewall and network configurations.

+---

 ## Prerequisites

-### Hardware and Network
+**Hardware and Network:**

 - **Two Nodes**: `master-01` and `worker-01`.
 - **Operating System**: AlmaLinux 9.4 (or any compatible RHEL-based distribution).